rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 ---

 ## Introduction
 The Rosetta stone is an important rock that helped us [understand Egyptian hieroglyphics](https://en.wikipedia.org/wiki/Rosetta_Stone).
 I know that I certainly find it easier to understand a notation when it's written beside a notation I already know.
+And I also know that sometimes, understanding an equation is as hard as understanding Egyptian hieroglyphics.

 In this post, I will give several important equations in fluid mechanics in three forms: vector calculus notation, Einstein notation, and with the Cartesian components written out.
 I start with the more general Cauchy equation and explain when we make certain assumptions to get the compressible and incompressible Navier-Stokes equations.